liferay/liferay-docs/devGuide/en/chapters/09-apis.markdown

 		}
 	}

-This command defines two service calls, where the result of the second service (the contact object) will be nested inside (i.e. injected inside) the user object, as the `contact` property.
-Let's analyze this command more and see what JSON Web Service Invoker does in the background within the single HTTP request:
+This command defines two service calls in which the contact object returned from the second service call is nested in (i.e. injected into) the user object, as a property named `contact`.
+Finally, we can bind the user and its contact information together!

-+ calls Java service mapped to `/user/get-user-by-id` using `userId` parameter
+Let's analyze this command example to consider what the JSON Web Service Invoker does in the background within this single HTTP request:

-+ associates resulting user object to variable `$user`
++ Calls the Java service mapped to `/user/get-user-by-id` passing in a value for the `userId` parameter
-+ proceed with invoking nested calls
++ Assigns the resulting user object to variable `$user`
-+ calls Java service mapped to `/contact/get-contact-by-id` using `contactId` parameter, with `$user.contactId` value from `$user` object
++ Proceeds with invoking nested calls
-+ associates resulting contact object to variable `$contact`
++ Calls the Java service mapped to `/contact/get-contact-by-id` using `contactId` parameter, with `$user.contactId` value from `$user` object
-+ injects `$contact` object into `$user` under the property name `contact`
++ Assigns the resulting contact object to variable `$contact`

-One remark: you need to *flag* parameters that takes values from existing variables.
-Flagging is done using `@` prefix before the parameter name.
-Flag determines if the specified value is just a simple value or some variable reference.
++ Injects the contact object referenced by `$contact` into the user object's property named `contact`

-### Filtering results
+One remark: you need to *flag* parameters that take values from existing variables.
+Flagging is done using the `@` prefix before the parameter name.

-Model objects are usually rich in Liferay portal, containing many properties.
-But not all of them needs to be retrieved.
-For example, you might not need user login name, last name, description etc, and you surely want to minimize the bandwidth usage by not sending unnecessary data.
+#### Filtering results

-With JSON Web Service Invoker you can define a white-list of properties that you want to receive back.
+Many of Liferay Portal's model objects are rich with properties.
+But, you may only need a handful of an object's properties for your business logic.
+By reducing the number of properties returned in an object, you can minimize the network bandwith used by your web service invocation.
+Good news!
+With the JSON Web Service Invoker you can define a *white-list* of properties to include only specific properties in the object returned from your web service call.
 It's simple:

 	{
 		"$user[firstName,emailAddress] = /user/get-user-by-id": {